blade32232/blade32232web/docs/md/docs/systemdesign/terminology.md

 A specific type of script (code) that is used to configure settings and store data in the Unity Editor, These scripts can then be accessed at runtime if required when the Tethered Flight Arena is active.

 ## Sequence
-A scriptable object which stores the settings for one sequence, e.g List of trials, Interpolations and the default stimulus.
+A <abbr title="A specific type of script (code) that is used to configure settings and store data in the Unity Editor, These scripts can then be accessed at runtime if required when the Tethered Flight Arena is active.">scriptable object</abbr> which stores the settings for one sequence, e.g List of trials, Interpolations and the default stimulus.

 ## Tethered Animal’s Avatar (Player Avatar)
 The virtual character which is used to represent the tethered animal within the virtual world.
 This avatar contains three virtual cameras which are used to display the virtual world from the avatar’s perspective onto the 3 screens surrounding the tethered animal.